electricjones/electricjones.github.io/hra.md

 - Dogs at NYA are all levels 2, 3, or 4.
 - There are no puppies or other animals at NYA.
 - Volunteers can work with any dog you are qualified for at NYA.
+- There are only 18 dogs currently.
+We are trying to clear it out.

 ### Oglethorpe
 - All dogs at OGL are Level 2, 3, or 4.